Gearlock91/codex/README.md

 # Overview

-This is a C++ 23 library called `codex`.
+This is a C++ 23 header-only library called `codex`.
+All functionality is sorted into what I have decided to call them " Chapters."
+Each chapter is directed to focus on their area, e.g. `str.hpp` is focusing on string manipulations.
 As of now, there is only the chapter str, which is a helper for common string operations.
 All code is tested with the Google Test framework.
-The main philosophy is that the expected return value could either be the actual value expected or an error code for failure using the `expected` class from the `expected` header.
-The library is designed to be easy to use and understand, with clear and concise documentation for each function.
+The main philosophy is that the return value could either be the actual value expected or an error code for failure using the `expected` class from the `expected` header.
+The library is designed to be straightforward to use and understand, with clear and concise documentation for each function.
+No dependencies are required.
+No exceptions are thrown.

 ## Table of Contents

 - [Overview](#overview)
 - [Installation](#installation)
 - [Usage](#usage)
 - [License](#license)

 ## Installation

 ## Usage

 ## License

 MIT License

 Copyright (c) 2026 Andreas Roghe